 Taking into account the remaining pipeline for the rest of 2021, it is expected that the overall demand will come close or even break the 300,000 sq m threshold.

 Get more data by downloading the office report below.

 Logistics Real Estate in Romania

-Renewals represent only 16% out of the quarterly volume transacted, the activity being mainly driven by new demand.
+Lease renewals represented less than 20% of the transacted volume, the activity being mainly driven by new demand.